An environment is a branch that gets turned into a directory on your Puppet master. Environments are turned on by default.

 Related topics: modulepath.

-disable_per_environment_manifest is set to true, Puppet uses the same global manifest for every
+disable_per_environment_manifest is set to true, Puppet will use the same global manifest for every

 environment.
 If an environment specifies a different manifest in

-environment.conf, Puppet does not compile catalogs nodes in that
+environment.conf, Puppet will not compile catalogs nodes in that

 environment, to avoid serving catalogs with potentially wrong contents.